drupol/not-a-number.io/content/page/about.md

 I love photography and I learned by myself most of the secrets of a reflex camera, just for fun.
 I do swim a lot and I also really like riding my mountain bike.
-Biking is also why I'm an heavy user and contributor of [OpenStreetMap](https://www.openstreetmap.org/) since more than a decade.
+Biking is also one of the reason why I'm an heavy user and contributor of [OpenStreetMap](https://www.openstreetmap.org/) since more than a decade.

 Oh, and I couldn't finish this bio without having a word about my cats Izumi & Nakano!
 They are the happiest cats in the world and Izumi is the first cat to